-- filepath Path to file on disk from which data will be read. - format ({ "pickle", "binary"}) Format of the data that was written to disk.
-If 'pickle', use pickle in python's stdlib; if 'binary', use the 3rd-party msgpack library.
+- filepath Path to file on disk from which data will be read. - format ({"binary", "pickle"}) Format of the data that was written to disk.
+If "binary", uses spacy.tokens.DocBin to deserialie data; if "pickle", uses python's stdlib pickle.